 SupTech adoption’s biggest obstacles

-Challenges to SupTech take-up remain ‘significant’, as are the differences between SupTech’s use in advanced economies compared to emerging markets and developing economies (EMDEs), the 112-page report also points out.
+Challenges to SupTech take-up remain ‘significant’, as are the differences between SupTech’s use in advanced economies compared to emerging markets and developing economies (EMDEs), the report also points out.

 Lack of budget, data quality and technical skills are the three most significant barriers, according to survey responses.